Asian black bear: In folklore and literature

 In Japanese culture, the Asian black bear is traditionally associated with the mountain spirit (yama no kami) and is characterized variously as "mountain man" (yamaotoko), "mountain uncle" (yama no ossan), "mountain father" (yama no oyaji), a loving mother, and a child.
 Being a largely solitary creature, the Asian black bear is also viewed as "lonely person" (sabishigariya).
 Asian black bears feature very little in lowland Japanese folklore, but are prominent in upland Japan, a fact thought to reflect the bear's greater economic value in upland areas.
 According to the local folklore in Kituarahara-gun in Niigata, the Asian black bear received its white mark after being given a silk-wrapped amulet by yama no kami, which left the mark after being removed.

 In Hindu mythology, the Asian black bear Jambavantha (also known as Jambavan or Jamvanta) is believed to have lived from Treta Yuga to Dvapara Yuga.
 In the epic Ramayana, Jambavantha assists Rama in finding his wife Sita and battle her abductor, Ravana.

+The Asian black bear in Thailand is called mi khwai (หมีควาย), meaning "buffalo bear", not due to its appearance, but a v-shaped patch of fur under its neck similar to that of a buffalo.
+There is also a Thai idiom bon meuan mi kin pheung (บ่นเหมือนหมีกินผึ้ง), literally "grumbling like a bear eating honey", referring to people who display behaviors of grumbling and mumbling express dissatisfaction.
+This idiom comes from the behavior of this species of bear when it climbs trees in search of honey and young bees.
+While eating honey, it makes a murmuring sound.

 Asian black bears are briefly mentioned in Yann Martel's novel The Life of Pi, in which they are described by the protagonist's father as being among the most dangerous animals in his zoo.

+Historically, one of the main threats to the Asiatic black bear populations in Pakistan was the capture of cubs to use in bear dancing and baiting for entertainment in streets and villages, especially for tourists.